 The processor determines whether a write is in a code segment by internally probing the instruction cache and prefetched instructions.
 If the internal probe returns a hit, the instruction-cache line and prefetched instructions are invalidated.
 The internal probes into the instruction cache and prefetch hardware are always performed using the physical address of an instruction in order to avoid potential aliasing problems associated with using virtual (linear) addresses.

 Cross-Modifying Code.
-Software that stores into a code segment running simultaneously on another processor with the intent that the other processor execute the written data as code is classified as cross-modifying code.
-To avoid cache-coherency issues when using cross-modifying code, the processor doing the store should provide synchronization between the processors using locked semaphores.
+Software that stores into an instruction stream which may be running simultaneously on another processor, with the intent that the other processor execute the modified instruction stream, is classified as cross-modifying code.